 Financial Aid

 Financial aid funds are disbursed according to the regulations for each award program.
-The Financial Aid section of the catalog provides more information about available financial aid programs.
+The Financial Aid section of the catalog provides more information about available Financial Aid programs.
 The funds are credited to students' accounts upon confirmation of eligibility.
-For the fall and spring semesters, funds are typically credited on the Friday of the second week of the semester.